 Why this programme?

-The Master Programme in Accounting and Financial Management is offered in Uppsala.
-The teaching methods vary between courses and can consist of lectures, tutorials and seminars.
-An important feature of many courses is work in study groups where you get to practice to lead discussions and seminars to a wider audience.
-All courses are taught in English.
+The programme is offered in Uppsla and all courses are taught in English.
 The programme follows a fixed study route, which means that the courses must be taken in the prescribed order.

 You should submit a copy of your GMAT test results at www.universityadmissions.se and the test centre should also send the test result directly to Uppsala University.
 If you apply for more than one programme at Uppsala University you only need to submit your test result once.
 The deadline for receipt of supporting documentation is 1 February.
 Please note that it might take up to 20 days for your Official Score Report to be available to us.
 We only look at the GMAT total score.
 Your test results must not be older than five years on the last day for application.